coredex-source/ForceGL2.0-1.2x/README.md

+## The mod will no longer receive updates as there is no point in overriding the opengl hints past 1.21.4.

 # ForceGL_AdaptiveRenderScaling(ForceGL_ARS)
 - A Minecraft mod for [Fabric](https://fabricmc.net/), [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/), [Quilt](https://quiltmc.org/) & [NeoForge](https://neoforged.net) that includes multiple render functionalities.
 - You can download it using [CurseForge](https://www.curseforge.com/minecraft/mc-mods/forcegl2-0-remapped), [Modrinth](https://modrinth.com/mod/forcegl2.0-remapped).